SpaceTeam/uHoubolt/README.md

 ## Overview

 ## Ressources
-While these ressources are unfortunately not very well organized nor documented, they should contain everything needed to replicate this project.
+While unfortunately these ressources are for a large part not very well organized nor documented (sorry!), they should contain everything needed to replicate this project.

 ### Documantation
 - [Website](spaceteam.at/uhb)